thelonesomeprogrammer/rusty-bar/README.md

 # rusty-bar - not ready yet

-A simple [CNX](https://github.com/mjkillough/cnx) based bar for X11
+A simple [CNX](https://github.com/mjkillough/cnx) based bar for X11 written in rust

-i hope to have a pakege ready in a few deys

 ### until i am ready i recommend you take a look at:
 #### rust bars